 John suddenly wakes up on Earth, with everybody claiming he was just in a coma since the pilot episode.
 Though he has many suspects (The Ancients, Maldis, Delvians...), he zeroes in on Scorpius when he finds that, aside from the Scorpius playing the drums (It Makes Sense in Context, actually no it doesn't) there's a second Scorpius only he can see.
 But Scorpius protests his innocence, and he's telling the truth.

-Happens a whole bunch in season 4 when Scorpius joins our heroes on Moya and then again in "The Peacekeeper Wars."
+Happens a whole bunch of times in season 4 after Scorpius joins our heroes on Moya; John initially blames everything on him.
+Happens again in "The Peacekeeper Wars."

 In the Star Trek: The Next Generation episode "Firstborn", Lursa and B'Etor of the House of Duras are suspected of an assasination attempt against Worf.
 It turns out a future version of Alexander, Worf's son, had traveled back in time to stage this attempt so as to motivate the young Alexander to become a Klingon warrior.